wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Besides, flushes on `S` state blocks do not need to check write backs, since the upper level cache must not have any ownership, and hence will not perform any write back.

+On `E` and `M` state blocks, there are several possibilities to handle.
+First, if the flush contains an evict and/or dirty data, meaning that one of the upper level caches have exclusive ownership to the block, and/or has an `M` state block that just got flushed, then the local write back is simulated immediately by calling `removeOwnerViaInv()`, with the last argument setting to `false`, which means that the flush event may not be considered as a response to an earlier downgrade or invalidation, since the state here is stable.
+After simulating the local write back, the requestor is added as a sharer, and the `setEvict()` is called on the event with `false` to avoid simulating the write back multuple times in the case of retries.

 Method `removeOwnerViaInv()` is just similar to `doEviction()` for inclusive caches, but it does slightly more.
 In addition to simulating the local write back and performing state transitions (turning transient and stable `E`